 - Help us identify and understand their problem

 - Help us identify and understand their behavior

 - Help us use the right messaging

-User personas are primarily about understanding of them during a visit to your website or mobile app.
+User personas are primarily about understanding them during a visit to your website or mobile app.

 We aren’t trying to understand them as a person.
 We want to understand them in the context of their visit to our site.

-If we have a better picture of the challenges our prospects are dealing with and the pain their experiencing, we can better inform, educate, and direct their attention to your brand’s solutions.
+If we have a better picture of the challenges our prospects are dealing with and the pain they are experiencing, we can better inform, educate, and direct their attention to your brand’s solutions.

-One of the final ways that personas can benefit us is in setting up our expectations of and strategies for customer lifetime value (LTV).
+Finally, personas can hep us set up our expectations of and strategies for LTV.
 Defining user personas helps us better understand how to increase LTV for certain segments, but it also helps us identify which segments will tend to naturally have a higher LTV.

 That all seems pretty great, so where do businesses go wrong with user personas?